teambit/bit/scopes/workspace/variants/variants.docs.md

 }
 ```

-In the following example, any component **directly** under the `utility-functions` namespace will be included in this rule set:
+In the following example however, only components **directly** under the `utility-functions` namespace will be included in this rule set:

 ```json
 "teambit.workspace/variants": {